CodingGagan/markdown_test/apis/governance-apis/budget-api.md

             {
                 "percentage": 75,
                 "emails": [
-                    "foo@kubecost.com",
+                    "foo@nOps.com",
                 ]
             }
         ]
 }'
 ```

-**Create a recurring budget rule for my `kubecost` namespace which resets on the 1st of every month with a budget of $400.00 USD, and will send an alert via Slack and Microsoft Teams when spending has exceeded $100.00 of the spend limit.**
+**Create a recurring budget rule for my `nOps` namespace which resets on the 1st of every month with a budget of $400.00 USD, and will send an alert via Slack and Microsoft Teams when spending has exceeded $100.00 of the spend limit.**

 ```
-curl --location '<your-kubecost-address>/model/budget' \
+curl --location '<your-nOps-address>/model/budget' \
 --header 'Content-Type: application/json' \
 --data-raw '{
         "name": "budget-rule-2",
         "type": "allocations",
         "values": {
-            "namespace":["kubecost"]
+            "namespace":["nOps"]
         },
         "kind": "soft",
         "interval": "monthly",